 It’s reasonable to think of content marketing and PR as separate entities, but the truth is, in today’s multi-platform, social media-dominated world, PR and content marketing need each other.
 As all brands drive to feed multiple channels with content, getting a message to resonate with the right audience is harder than ever.
 That’s why your digital marketing mantra should firmly position content alongside PR, so that the two become one and the same.

-We’re about to show you what the child of content marketing and PR looks like, and why you should matchmake your marketing team.
+We’re about to show you what the child of content marketing and PR looks like, and why you should matchmake your two teams.

 Brand building with integrated CM & PR